antrea-io/antrea/docs/network-flow-visibility.md

 ## Quick deployment

-If you would like to quickly try Network Flow Visibility feature, you can deploy Antrea, the Flow Aggregator Service, the ELK Flow Collector or the Grafana Flow Collector on the [Vagrant setup](../test/e2e/README.md).
+If you would like to quickly try Network Flow Visibility feature, you can deploy Antrea, the Flow Aggregator Service, the Grafana Flow Collector on the [Vagrant setup](../test/e2e/README.md).

 ### Image-building steps